 There was another experiment conducted involving 1000 children who were tracked from birth to the age of 32.

 In this study, researchers found that childhood self-control predicts how well the child would do as an adult.

 How do they know this?

 By tracking the children, they learned the ones with self-control were the ones who were more successful, which involved their health as well as wealth.

 One of the best ways I found to develop self-control is to have a can-do attitude.
 This attitude can go a long way in helping you reach your goals.

 Always monitor yourself for progress.
 As you know, people who are trying to lose weight usually count their calories.
 Those who don’t count their calories typically end up not losing any weight.

 You will always need to self motivate yourself, especially when it comes to developing self-control.

-If you don’t have any motivation of what you’ll achieve, know self-control won’t turn itself on.
+If you don’t have any motivation for what you’ll achieve, know self-control won’t turn itself on.